biolab/orange3/doc/visual-programming/source/widgets/classify/svm.rst

 For the above schema to work correctly, the channel between **SVM** and :doc:`Scatterplot<../visualize/scatterplot>` widget has to be set appropriately.
-Set the channel between these two widgets by double-clinking on the connection between the widgets and use the settings as displayed in the dialog below.
+Set the channel between these two widgets by double-clicking on the connection between the widgets and use the settings as displayed in the dialog below.

 .. figure:: images/SVM-support-vectors.png